Current Research Team

 Graduate Research Assistant

 Gabby is a current second year graduate student at Montclair State University in the Department of Communication Sciences and Disorders.
-Prior to attending Montclair, she received her Bachelors of Science from The College of New Jersey in Speech-Language Pathology & Audiology with minors in Deaf Studies and public health.
-At TCNJ, Gabby was a mentor in the Career & Community Studies program for individuals with intellectual and developmental disabilities.
+Prior to attending MSU, she received her Bachelors of Science from The College of New Jersey in Speech-Language Pathology & Audiology with minors in Deaf studies and public health.
 Clinically, her interests lie in AAC, neurodiversity, gender-affirming voice care, stuttering, and the D/deaf and hard of hearing community.
 In her spare time, Gabby enjoys going to the movie theatre, trying new food, and spending time with her friends and family.

 Graduate Research Assistant

 Madison is a current second year graduate student at Montclair State University in the Department of Communication Sciences and Disorders.
-Prior to attending Montclair, she achieved her bachelors from Rutgers University with a degree in Linguistics.
+Prior to attending MSU, she received her Bachelors of Arts from Rutgers University in Linguistics.
 Clinically, her interests lie in AAC and feeding/swallowing across various clinical populations.
 In her spare time, Madison enjoys going on walks, dancing, listening to podcasts and spending time with her friends and family.

 Undergraduate Research Assistant